Category: NR3 – Research Administrative Assistant

 Start date: Flexible, as soon as possible

-Reports to: Prof. Florian Martin-Bariteau, Director, Centre for Law, Technology and Society
+Reports to: Dr. Florian Martin-Bariteau, Director, Centre for Law, Technology and Society

 The Administrative Coordination Assistant will primarily provide general administrative, operational, and coordination support to the director of the University of Ottawa Centre for Law, Technology and Society.
-The Assistant will also provide support to some special projects, events and major initiatives, notably the AI + Society Initiative and the University Research Chair in Technology and Society.
+The Assistant will also provide support to the AI + Society Initiative and the University Research Chair in Technology and Society, as well as some special projects, events and major initiatives.

-Performing all duties autonomously and proactively, the Assistant will organize meetings, coordinate correspondence and communications, manage schedules, arrange travel, prepare documents and reports, coordinate administrative processes, coordinate events and assigned projects.
+Performing all duties autonomously and proactively, the Assistant will organize meetings, coordinate correspondence and communications, manage schedules, arrange travel, prepare documents and reports, track finances, coordinate administrative processes (including human resources), coordinate events and assigned projects.

 The Assistant will work both in French and English, in collaboration with other staff members, and various stakeholders at the University of Ottawa and across a network of academic, governmental and community stakeholders, both in Canada and globally.